agrc/gis.utah.gov/_posts/2023-3-13-collaborative-trailheads.md

 ### Follow Along with the Project
 {: .flex .flex--left}

-You can follow along with this project by visiting our collaborative trailheads GitHub repository or by reaching out to us directly.
+You can follow along with this project by visiting our [collaborative trailheads GitHub repository](https://github.com/agrc/collaborative-trailheads) or by reaching out to {% capture contact %}{% include contact.html subject=page.title contact=site.data.contacts.agrc text=' ' hide-punctuation=true %}{% endcapture %}
+{{ contact }}.

 Happy mapping!